-This is easily the easiest market research to take virtual, because it’s likely that you already have!
-There are a plethora of well-known, easy-to-use online survey tools out there.
+This is easily the easiest market research to conduct remotely, because it’s likely that you already have!
+There are a plethora of well-known, easy-to-use contactless survey tools out there.
 Online survey platforms make reaching out to recipients and tracking responses easier than ever.
 The best part?
 Rybbon’s digital rewards integrate with many of your favorites!
 An online survey tool paired with a virtual incentives platform make up the ultimate recipe for a higher response rate.
 More responses leads to representative data and most importantly, better insights for your efforts.
 Here are a few to consider:

 The direct question access of its user interface, block-based questionnaire design, logical branching options, and outstanding Survey Flow overview option all make Qualtrics stand out.
 Qualtrics is a go-to for enterprises that are willing to pay for greater flexibility.

 The tool’s ease of use is clear from the moment you create an account.
 SurveyMonkey offers a large variety of templates and using an artificial intelligence powered extension of its often wizard-aided user interface, it will try to guess the appropriate format of a question based on its wording.
 It has a wide range of applications, including customer satisfaction, employee engagement, event registrations, feedback, and market research.

 Sawtooth Software is a leading provider of analytical tools that enable organizations to build predictive models of how their customers make decisions and what aspects of a product or service they value most.
 Organizations use the software for product and pricing research, social policy inquiries, epidemiological studies, academic investigations, and opinion polling.
 The